Types of vehicles we insure

 These motorized vehicles are designed for recreational travel and accommodation.
-This category also includes trucks equipped with a non-detachable camper body, as well as converted buses and vans that are not used for general transportation.
+This category also includes trucks equipped with a non-detachable camper body, as well as converted buses and vans once completed that are not used for general transportation.

 These motorized vehicles are designed exclusively for travel on snow and ice, and are rarely used on public roads.

 Trailers can be a two- or four-wheeled vehicle with no power of their own, such as a travel or personal use utility trailer hauled by a private passenger vehicle.

 A fleet is a group of at least five commercial vehicles, commonly owned or managed, and having a specific use, excluding trailers.
 Vehicles in a fleet generally need the same coverage as individual vehicles.